utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/properties.md

 ## Core type specifics

-Registered properties of core types like `Vector3` are not nullable in Godot.
-Hence, you cannot register properties of core types as `lateinit` or nullable!
+Godot core type always need to have a value.
+Hence you cannot register properties of core types (like `Vector3`) with lateinit.

 ## Exporting properties